manifestinteractive/mimic2/README.md

 - [X] Removed Sample Content and Unused Documentation

 So, you probably do not want THIS version of the Mimic II Trainer, unless you are a developer working with the [Mimic My Voice](https://github.com/manifestinteractive/mimic-my-voice) project.

+## Disclaimer

+The trademarks and product names of Mycroft, including the Mycroft mark, are the property of [Mycroft.ai](https://mycroft.ai).
+Peter Schmalfeldt is not affiliated with Mycroft, nor does Mycroft sponsor or endorse Peter Schmalfeldt's projects or website.
+The use of the Mycroft trademark on this project does not indicate an endorsement, recommendation, or business relationship between Mycroft and Peter Schmalfeldt.